exakat/php-dictionary/dictionary/compatibility.ini.rst

        function foo(int $i) {}
    }

-   class Y exte ds X {
+   class Y extends X {
        // The type must be compatible with the one of the parent
        // The name does not have to be the same as in the parent function foo(int|null $b) {}